learnpoint/learnpoint-site/README.md

 * Content images (screenshots) should be stored in a folder named _assets next to the page.
 * When painting arrows and indicators on a screenshot, use the orange color FF7B00.
 * Screenshots must always have two version.
 One for desktop and one for mobile.
+* If page only in swedish, add only-in-swedish include just after the h1 header.